-I am not canning any of my salsa this year, but don't worry!
-I'm still putting fresh salsa up.
-I'm just making this fermented salsa recipe instead!
+I am not canning any of my salsa this year, but don’t worry!
+I’m still putting fresh salsa up (what’s taco night without pico de gallo?), I’m just making this lacto-fermented salsa recipe instead!
 Fermenting is the only form of food preservation that actually increases the nutritional profile of your food.

 Why I love Fermenting

-One of the beautiful things about fermenting is if you only have a small number of tomatoes for a few jars, say at the end of the season, you don't have to heat up the kitchen or spend a lot of time with canning them.
+One of the beautiful things about lacto-fermenting is that if you only have a few tomatoes for a few jars, say at the end of the season, you don’t have to heat up the kitchen or spend a lot of time canning them.
+I love homesteading, but I’m all for finding hacks to make my life easier!
+I am a modern pioneer, after all!

-Fermenting gives you this wonderful array of probiotics and raw nutrients.
-In its raw form, it provides the added benefit of good bacteria, which is good for your health and gut.
+Fermented foods give you this wonderful array of probiotics and raw nutrients.
+In its raw form, it provides the added benefit of good bacteria, which is good for your gut health.
+I love using the medicinal foods of our great-grandmothers.
 Learn more about the health benefits of fermentation here.
+(Source)

-What I also love about this recipe is that, through fermentation, the initial bite of raw onions and garlic are minimized, making these two ingredients much more enjoyable in their raw form.
+What I love about this recipe is that, through fermentation, the initial bite of raw onions and garlic is minimized, making these two ingredients much more enjoyable in their raw form.
+But don’t you worry, the fresh cilantro and diced tomato flavor shine through like a champ!
+So grab those homemade tortillas, and let’s have taco night!

 Why Salt is So Important in Fermenting